Proud to be rated 'Good' in all categories - read our Ofsted report here

 Osteopathy is an established, state regulated system of diagnosis and treatment which attends to the structural integrity of the body.
 It recognises that pain and disability are caused as much by poor function of body structure as damage from disease and trauma.

-ICOM currently offers both a full time Bachelor of Osteopathic Medicine (BOst) and Integrated Masters (MOst) validated by Kingston University.
+We offer both Bachelor of Osteopathic Medicine (BOst) and Integrated Masters (MOst) validated by LSBU.

 You will find our teaching team knowledgeable, very experienced, energetic, challenging, but fun to learn from.
 All of our tutors hold professional teaching qualifications and have a wealth of educational experience in getting the best out of our students.